michael/svedit/README.md

 ## Contributing

-At the very moment, the best way to help is to donate or sponsor us, so we can buy time to work on this exclusively for a couple of more months, in order to make this stable.
+At the very moment, the best way to help is to donate or sponsor us, so we can buy time to work on this exclusively for a couple of more months.
 Please get in touch personally.

 Find my contact details [here](https://editable.website).